History of Roman Empire for Dummies from Dummy

 • sewage

 And Guess what?
-Just like the language that we all pay credit for to Romans, all of those awesome things they are famous for – Rome stole from Etruscans.
+Just like the language that we all pay credit for to the Romans, all of those awesome things they are famous for – Rome stole from the Etruscans.

 On the other hand, there were no patents back then, so…

-Also, very possible most of their kings were Etruscans.
+Also, very possible that most of their kings were Etruscans.

 Why did the Kings stop ruling Rome?
 Because one of them could not keep his stuff in his pants.
 Literally.
 The son of the last King, Lucius Tarquinius Superbus, was in the middle of a sex scandal when he harassed a girl named Lucrecia.
-The King’s family and himself were banished from Rome.
+He and the King’s family were banished from Rome.

 Republican Rome (510-31 BC)

-After that nonsense, Romans decided to limit the amount of power on one’s hands.
+After that nonsense, the Romans decided to limit the amount of power in one’s hands.
 Since then, two consuls were selected to rule Rome just for one year.

 The consuls were controlled by the senate (300 fathers).
 Fathers could only come to form suitable families.
 If you are not from the right family, you are plebs, and plebs have no play in the government organization.